EtheaDev/SVGShellExtensions/README.md

 5. When it's registered, you can continue to change code and rebuild the dll (beware to close all Explorer instances).

 ## Release Notes ##

+28 May 2024: ver.
+3.2.1
+- Aligned to latest Image32 Library
+- Fixed Initialization of GDI+
+- Added File Changed notification and reload
+- Added use of StyledComponents and Rounded Buttons in Editor and Viewer

 08 Jan 2024: ver.
 3.2.0
 - Aligned to latest Image32 Library